 Payments can be made by check, money order, or credit card (Visa, MasterCard, or Discover).
 For additional assistance contact the Business Office at 913-344-1204.
-Payments can be made online at www.bakeru.edu.
+Payments can be made online at www.bakeru.edu or delivered in person at the Baldwin City campus in Constant Hall at the corner of 8th Street and Grove Street.

-Payments may also be mailed or delivered in person to: Baker University (Insert your Degree Program) Attn: Business Office P.O.
-Box 65 Baldwin City, KS 66006
+Payments may also be mailed or delivered in person to:

+Baker University

+(Insert your Degree Program)

+Attn: Business Office

+P.O.
+Box 65

+Baldwin City, KS 66006